dotnet/docs/docs/standard/io/how-to-compress-and-extract-files.md

 ---
 # How to: Compress and extract files

 The <xref:System.IO.Compression> namespace contains the following types for compressing and decompressing files and streams.
-You can also use these types to read and modify the contents of a compressed file.
+You can also use these types to read and modify the contents of a compressed file:

 - <xref:System.IO.Compression.ZipFile>
 - <xref:System.IO.Compression.ZipArchive>